santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 To manage default or mask permissions in the portal, you'll need to access the 'Advanced' menu.
 ![image.png](/.attachments/image-f3804288-5f1b-47ec-9652-3df313b0a60a.png)

-Here you can find all default permissions, the mask, and the option 'Apply to Children'
+Here you can find all default permissions, the mask, and the option 'Apply to Children'.

 ### Apply to Children

-The Apply to Children/Apply folder permissions to sub-folders is an option in the portal that you can use to apply all a folder's current permissions to its children.
+The Apply to Children/Apply folder permissions to sub-folders is an option in the portal that you can use to apply all a folder's current permissions recursively to its children.
 _Note: **Current Permissions** refer to the Current Assigned Permissions on the **Access** blade.
 The current assigned permissions as shown on the 'Access' blade will be the permissions applied to all children.
 The 'Default Permissions' right above the Apply to All Children button are **not** the permissions that will be applied to all children._

 ![image.png](/.attachments/image-37e2fc4c-08f7-4bb3-b042-3bbe396e9152.png)